CoolSculpting is the world’s #1 non-surgical fat-reduction treatment with more than 4 million procedures performed worldwide.

 Understanding equipment.
 The equipment used to perform CoolSculpting is state-of-the-art.
 It’s developed by Zeltiq, which is currently the only FDA-approved machine for cryolipolysis.

 Procedural skills.
-During cosmetic laser training, you will learn the theory behind CoolSculpting: It’s a breakdown of fat cells through reducing the temperature to below freezing, while protecting the skin and other tissue.
+During cosmetic laser training, you will learn the theory behind CoolSculpting: It’s a breakdown of fat cells by reducing the temperature to below freezing while protecting the skin and other tissue.

 Risks and side effects.
 Having a solid knowledge of the potential risks and side effects means the laser tech will know how to manage them in the event of them occurring during a CoolSculpting treatment.

 Treatment Benefits.
-Many clients opt for CoolSculpting as opposed to surgery in order to experience the benefits the treatment offers.
-As a provider it’s good to have a detailed understanding of the benefits that clients can receive from this non-surgical body contouring treatment.
-You should remind your clients that the treatment will start to show results after a few months and additional treatments might be needed.
+Many clients opt for CoolSculpting as opposed to surgery to experience the benefits the treatment offers.
+As a provider, it’s good to have a detailed understanding of the benefits that clients can receive from this non-surgical body contouring treatment.
+You should remind your clients that the treatment will start to show results after a few months and additional procedures might be needed.